kiwanami/emacs-deferred/README.markdown

 ### Commands and Sub-process ###

-This s-exp inserts the result that is performed by the command 'ls -la'.
+This s-exp inserts the result that is performed by the command `ls -la`.
 (This s-exp may not run in windows.
-Try 'dir' command.)
+Try `dir` command.)

 Command process: